-CIBSE accredited Air Conditioning Inspectors can provide you with air conditioning inspection reports for both simple and complex systems.
+CIBSE certified Air Conditioning Inspectors can provide you with air conditioning inspection reports for both simple and complex systems.

 CIBSE LCEAs are trained and certified to provide a high quality professional service, our Energy Assessors are at the forefront of the market because they hold the knowledge and practical experience to make your building more energy efficient.

-You can find a CIBSE accredited Air Conditioning Energy Assessor in your area by searching our register of Low Carbon Energy Assessors
+You can find a CIBSE certified Air Conditioning Energy Assessor in your area by searching our register of Low Carbon Energy Assessors

 When is an Air Conditioning System Inspection Required?

 The Energy Performance of Buildings (Certificates and Inspections) (England and Wales) Regulations 2007 require inspection of all air conditioning systems.
 Since January 2009 all air conditioning systems above 250 kW must be inspected, and since January 2011 those over 12 kW must also be inspected by certified air conditioning inspectors.
 Lodgement of air conditioning inspection reports became mandatory in April 2012.

 CIBSE certifies air conditioning inspectors capable of working on both simple (Level 3 Only) & complex systems (Level 3&4) - see below.